ChanceW/BrainBridge/README.md

-# BrainBridge 🧠
+# BrainGym 🧠

-BrainBridge is an innovative educational platform that generates personalized, themed worksheets for students.
+BrainGym is an innovative educational platform that generates personalized, themed worksheets for students.
 It combines academic subjects with students' interests to create engaging learning experiences.

 ## Features ✨